ualibraries/filesender-phpfpm/README.md

 This docker image of filesender requires the following environment dependencies:
 1. [docker-compose](https://docs.docker.com/compose/overview/) is installed on the system.
 2. An smtp server to send emails.
 For the examples located in the [compose/](https://github.com/ualibraries/filesender-phpfpm/tree/2.0-beta2/compose) directory, they use a gmail test account.
 For a production deployment an organization's smtp server should be used.
 3. If using shibboleth authentication instead of simplesamlphp, a public IP address for the remote shibboleth-idp to send responses back to the local shibboleth-sp through nginx.
 If the docker image is running on a [private IP](https://en.wikipedia.org/wiki/Private_network) behind a router NAT, it might be possible for the router to forward the shibboleth-idp responses through https to the private IP as long as the router has been given a public IP.
-For production deployments, a ssl cert associated with a public DNS entry is the ideal situation.
+For production deployments, having nginx using an ssl cert associated with a public DNS entry is the ideal situation.
 4. For production deployments, planned disk capacity to store uploaded files.

 ## Environment Variables ##